BrandonMFong/site/readme.md

 # site

 This repository contains the source code for my personal portfolio website.
 It includes all the necessary HTML, source code, and Docker configuration to easily host the website using a container.
-Additionally, it features a custom HTTP server program written in C++ to serve the website content.
+Additionally, it features a custom HTTP server program I wrote in C++ to serve the website content.

 ## Key Features